Staircase Patterns in Hirzebruch Surfaces: Introduction

 where $z\ge 1$ is a real variable, $\lambda X: = (X,\lambda\omega)$, the ellipsoid $E(c,d)\subset \mathbb{C}^2$ is the set

 and we write $E\se \la X$ if there is a symplectic embedding of $E$ into $\la X$.

-It is straightforward to see that $c_{X}(z)$ is bounded below by the volume constraint function $V_X(z) =\sqrt{\frac{\vol E(1,z)}{\vol(X,\om)}}$.
-Further, it is shown in \cite{AADT} that if $X$ is a four-dimensional toric manifold or rational convex toric domain the function $z\mapsto c_{X}(z)$ is piecewise linear when not identically equal to the volume constraint curve.
-When its graph has infinitely many nonsmooth points (or {\bf step centers}) lying above the volume curve, we say that $c_{X}$ has a {\bf staircase}\footnote{This is often referred to as an infinite staircase in the literature, but we presuppose that a staircase has infinitely many steps.}.
+It is straightforward to see that $c_{X}(z)$ is bounded below by the volume constraint function Using techniques developed in McDuff~\cite{Mell}, McDuff--Schlenk~\cite{ball} gave the first complete computation of this function for the case when $X$ is the standard 4-ball, or, equivalently, $\CP^2$.
+They found that the graph of this function has infinitely many nonsmooth points at values of $z$ that are ratios of Fibonacci numbers.
+The results of \cite{Mell} were generalized by Cristofaro-Gardiner~\cite{CG}, whose work implies that if $(X,\om)$ is a four-dimensional toric manifold or rational convex toric domain the function $z\mapsto c_{X}(z)$ is piecewise linear when not identically equal to the volume constraint curve.
+When, as in the case of the ball, its graph has infinitely many nonsmooth points lying above the volume curve, $(X,\om)$ is said to have a {\bf staircase}.\footnote{This is often referred to as an infinite staircase in the literature, but we presuppose that a staircase has infinitely many steps.
+On the other hand a staircase need not contain all the nonsmooth points in a neighborhood of the accumulation point.}

+Four manifolds with staircases seem rather rare: Frenkel--Muller~\cite{FM} used the methods of \cite{ball} to find a staircase for the monotone product $(S^2\oplus S^2, \om \times \om)$, while in \cite{AADT}, Cristofaro-Gardiner--Holm--Mandini--Pires used methods from ECH (embedded contact homology) to find staircases for the monotone blowup of $\CP^2$ by up to four points.
+Their conjecture \cite[Conj.~1.23]{AADT} proposes (among other things) that that these are the only rational toric four manifolds with staircases.
+In contrast, Usher~\cite{Usher} found infinitely many irrational $\beta$ such that the nonmonotone product $(S^2\times S^2, \om \oplus \beta \om)$ admits a staircase.

+The analogous question for the family of Hirzebruch surfaces was first investigated by Bertozzi, Holm, Maw et al. in \cite{ICERM}, with work continued in Magill--McDuff~\cite{MM}.
+The current paper completes this circle of ideas and provides an almost complete answer to the question of which $H_b $ admit staircases.
+Our main result, Theorem \ref{thm:main} below, is the key to the proof of a special case of \cite[Conj.~1.23]{AADT} that is given in the forthcoming Magill--Pires--Weiler~\cite{MPW}.
+Finally, the structure explained here will, we hope, provide a guide for classifying the ellipsoidal capacity functions for more general toric blowups, see Remark~\ref{rmk:fdgen}.

+Throughout, we denote by $H_b$ the one-point blowup of $\CP^2$ with line of area $1$ by a ball of capacity $b$.\footnote {Since $H_b$ is a rational four manifold, its symplectomorphism class is unique; see \cite[Ex.7.1.16]{MS}.} Its volume constraint is

-A key result from \cite[Thm.1.8]{AADT} for these $X$ is that if $c_{X}$ has a staircase, then this staircase accumulates at a point $z_\infty$ that is the solution to a quadratic equation whose coefficients are determined by the moment polytope of $X$.
-If $X$ is the one-point blowup $H_b$ of the complex projective plane $\C P^2$ (where the line has size $1$ and the exceptional class has size $b$), then $V_b(z) = \sqrt{\frac{z}{1-b^2}}$, where $1-b^2$ is the appropriately normalized volume of $H_b$.
-Further, by \cite[Thm.1.8]{AADT}, the accumulation point is the unique solution $z=\acc(b) >1$ of the following quadratic equation involving $b$:
+where $1-b^2$ is the appropriately normalized volume of $H_b$.
+A key result from \cite[Thm.1.13]{AADT} is that if $c_{H_b}$ has a staircase, then the {\bf steps} (i.e. nonsmooth local maxima) of this staircase accumulate to the unique solution $z=\acc(b) >1$ of the following quadratic equation involving $b$: